aradfarahani/aradfarahani/README.md

 <img src="https://capsule-render.vercel.app/api?type=waving&amp;color=7A92B8&amp;height=100&amp;section=header" width="100%">
 # 💫 About Me:
 Just a Creative undergraduate Geology student who is interested in Hydrology, Climate Change, Geophysics and Remote Sensing.
 I really enjoy Data Analysis and Data Visualizing in Python.
 Since my childhood I really got in to the Math and nowadays I focus on Advance Linear Algebra and Mathematical Modeling.
 I really like musics, videogames and outdoor activities such as hiking also I love to communicate with people and know about their cultures. <br>
-🏬I'm currently working @ FEZtool as an R&D Specialist <br>🤝I'm looking for Research Internship positions in the field of Sedimentology, Climate Change and Remote Sensing<br>📖I'm currently Study Geology @ KhU and trying to learn Python and AI Developing by myself<br>
+🏬I'm currently working @ FEZtool as an R&D Specialist <br>🤝I'm looking for Graduate positions in the field of Earth Science<br>📖I'm currently Study Geology @ KhU and trying to learn Python and AI Developing by myself<br>
 ## Some fun facts about me :<br>
 -🎮 I like to play video games in my free time(rather to play indie game)<br>-🌍 I love GIS, RS and anything that is relate to Earth Science (kind of Nerd) <br>-☕ I can’t start my day without a cup of coffee (Americano or V60)<br>-🎵 Nowadays I'm trying to play the Kamancheh (an Iranian Instrument(Jazz is my favorite genre!!!))